Rules

 5.1 QSO points

-Because the shortest 24‑hour distance is used, Δ is always 0–12 hours (0–720 minutes), so points range from 1 to 13.
+Because the shortest 24‑hour distance is used, Δ is always 0–12 hours (0–720 minutes), so points range from 1 (same offset) to 13 (12 hours apart).

 Examples